+\paragraph{Transition Deviation} For a semantic transition of a $m$-layer LM, the deviation of the hidden state in the $k$-th layer to the semantic basis of the ground truth, called \emph{semantic deviations}, is denoted as $d_k$.
+It is measured using cosine similarity, that is, $d_{k} = 1 - \mathtt{cosine\_similarity}(f_{k}, \vec{v})$, where $\vec{v}$ is the semantic basis of ground truth label.
+Concerning computation, the semantic deviation is equivalent to the semantic cosine-distance loss, but can also be measured using other metrics.

-The transition deviations before and after finetuning differ.
+The semantic deviations before and after finetuning differ.
 Theoretically and empirically, LM finetuning tends to reduce the deviations.
-For a given medium token, in LM finetuning, the transition trace will approach the corresponding transition route.
+For a given medium token, in LM finetuning, the transition trace will approach the semantic basis of the corresponding ground truth.
 The approach will be reflected in the deviation in each layer.
-By probing the situation of each layer, the transition deviation will be reduced as well.
-That means, the latent representation will approach the corresponding semantic anchor.
+By probing the situation of each layer, the semantic deviation will be reduced as well.
+That means, the hidden state will approach the semantic basis of the corresponding ground truth.

-Further, transition deviations can be regarded as the evaluation metrics of the capability of model layers.
-In the latent space of the LM last-layer, the representation of the medium token is intended to be close enough to the semantic base (namely the ground truth).
-If the latent representations in the middle layers are close to the corresponding semantic anchor, then the latent representations in the last layer are likely to be close to the semantic base.
-Therefore, leveraging the transition deviations, model layers can be finetuned selectively.
+Further, semantic deviations can be regarded as the evaluation metrics of the capability of model layers.
+In the latent space of the LM last-layer, the representation of the medium token is intended to be close enough to the semantic basis (namely the ground truth).
+If the hidden states in the middle layers are close to the semantic basis of the corresponding ground truth, then the hidden state in the last layer is likely to be close to the semantic basis as well.
+Therefore, leveraging the semantic deviations, model layers can be finetuned selectively.